r4c3/raquent.in/content/posts/the-booklist.md

 - **TCP/IP Illustrated** by W. Richard Stevens
 - **C++ Concurrency in Action** by Anthony Williams
 - **Parallel and Concurrent Programming in Haskell** by Simon Marlow
+- **Parallel Programming for FPGAs** by Ryan Kastner, Janarbek Matai, and Stephen Neuendorffer

 ## In progress